gmostofabd/App-Inventor-Examples/README.md

 ## **Introduction to App Inventor**

 **[MIT App Inventor](http://appinventor.mit.edu/)** is an innovative, drag-and-drop visual programming platform that empowers users to create fully functional **Android apps**.
 It simplifies app development by utilizing **block-based coding**, making it accessible for individuals without prior programming experience.
 With App Inventor, you can quickly design apps that interface with real-world hardware like **sensors**, **IoT devices**, and **Bluetooth** components.

+App Inventor is an online tool, meaning you can create apps for phones or tablets right in your web browser.
+This website offers all the support you'll need to design apps:

 > **Perfect for**:
 > - **Students** and **hobbyists** interested in building apps